-Schwinn history started in 1895, when they launched their first bikes.
-Today they have 2 main divisions: Schwinn Bikes and Schwinn Fitness.
-Schwinn Fitness (http://www.schwinnfitness.com) is owned by Nautilus, Inc., same as Bowflex and Nautilus.
+Today they have 2 main divisions: Schwinn Bikes and Schwinn Fitness, and are owned by Nautilus, Inc., as are the popular Bowflex and Universal brands.

-UPDATE: As of 2015 they now offer only two models: the 830 and the 870, both of which you can purchase at Amazon for under $1000.
+You can find some great deals directly on the company site, where all new models are available for under $1000.
 The ratings are decent so check out the specs and see if these treadmills will work for you.

 Schwinn makes decent home treadmills, with a neat and ergonomic design.
 They offer you basic preset exercises, but they are extremely effective, especially since you can save personal information for accurate reports.

-Schwinn 870 offered us a special experience and we're still fond of this model.
-When we tested this machine 4 years ago, the motor performed remarkably well, even after running for 3-4 hours continuously.
+We can say that the Schwinn 870 did give us a good workout.
+When we tested this machine a short while ago, the motor performed remarkably well, even after running for 3-4 hours continuously.
 The cardio preset workouts were smart and well built.
-Anyone could start a weight loss program just by using these exercises, and the system tracked the target heart rate based on personal age and weight.
-From a secure source, the treadmill still works smoothly after 4 years.
+Anyone can get started with relative ease, and the system tracked target heart rate based on personal age and weight.

-830 has a smaller belt, and the motor is less powerful, but the main components are the same.
-You still get the user profile, the folding system, the reliable cushion system and the various workouts selection.
+The 830 has a smaller belt, and the motor is less powerful, but the main components are the same.
+You still get the user profiles, the folding system, the reliable cushion system and the workout selection.
 For your daily 30 minutes – 1 hour daily runs, you do not need anything more.

-There are details you will not find on Schwinn treadmills, such as an entertainment feature, touch screen display or voice trainer to guide you through the workouts.
-We hope to see new models on the market with this brand as the old ones are obsolete compared to the most current options.
+There are some things you will not find on Schwinn treadmills, such as entertainment feature, touch screen display or voice trainer to guide you through the workouts.
+We hope to see new models on the market with this brand as the old ones are obsolete compared to the most current options out there.